tibs/beyond-spellchecking-talk/slides.rst

 alexjs
 ------

-alexjs_ is designed to "Catch insensitive, inconsiderate writing" in Markdown documents
+alexjs_ is designed to "Catch insensitive, inconsiderate writing" in Markdown documents, and offer alternatives

 .. _alexjs: https://alexjs.com/